Dudu Hatamoto

-Eduardo Barbosa Hatamoto (born 6 August 2003), known as Dudu Hatamoto or just Dudu, is a Brazilian footballer who plays as a forward for Ponte Preta.
+Eduardo Barbosa Hatamoto (born 6 August 2003), known as Dudu Hatamoto or just Dudu, is a Brazilian professional footballer who plays as a forward for CSKA 1948.

 Career

 Early career

 Born in Ribeirão Preto, São Paulo, Dudu began his career at hometown side Olé Brasil at the age of seven.
 In 2014, aged ten, he was spotted by Palmeiras, but suffered a serious knee injury at the age of 13 which kept him sidelined for nearly a year.

-After overcoming his knee injury, Dudu had to undergo surgery two further times, due to a heart condition and later due to an apendicitis.
+After overcoming his knee injury, Dudu had to undergo surgery two further times, due to a heart condition and later due to an appendicitis.
 After again recovering, he asked to leave the club in 2017.

 Botafogo-SP

 Dudu subsequently returned to his hometown, and spent a short period at Comercial-SP before joining Botafogo-SP's under-15 category in July 2018.
 He made his senior debut on 5 November 2020 at the age of just 17, starting and scoring a brace in a 4–3 away win over Marília, for the year's Copa Paulista.
 The following day, it was announced that he had renewed his contract with the club until 2023.

-Dudu made his professional debut for Bota on 20 November 2020, coming on as a second-half substitute for Rafinha in a 1–2 Série B away loss against Guarani.
+Dudu made his professional debut for Bota on 20 November 2020, coming on as a second-half substitute for Rafinha in a 2–1 Série B away loss against Guarani.
 He scored his first professional goal the following 28 February, netting the opener in a 1–1 draw at São Paulo in the Campeonato Paulista.

 In April 2021, Dudu suffered an ankle injury in a match against Ituano, which kept him sidelined for four months.
 Back to action in September, he was regularly used afterwards.